Eberty/LowCost3DReconstruction/README.md

 # 3D reconstruction pipeline from depth and color cameras

+**NOTE:** this repository is still in development.
+Any suggestion or improvement please contact us.
+Feel free to use it and collaborate.

 ## **Overview**

 This project focus on low cost methodologies for 3D objects reconstruction.
 It uses state-of-the-art libraries and the main elements that a 3D reconstruction pipeline should include: from the acquisition of depth and color images, alignment of captures and mesh generation, down to the texturing and realistic visualization step.